 This lack of uniformity means that it's harder to compare two sapphires since one won't be graded "D" and other "J."

-Rather, you will have use your own judgment about which colors appear vibrant and alive to you.
+Rather, you will have to use your own judgment about which colors appear vibrant and alive to you, or use the preferred grading system described below.
 Of course, the better the sapphire's color, the higher the price tag will usually be, but be sure to buy only from reputable gemstone jewellers.

 Besides the renowned blue sapphire, there is the Padparadscha Sapphire, an extremely rare and sought after pink orange fancy sapphire originally found in Sri Lanka.